Undivided Resources

 Allow a lot of time for talking to your child to elicit their consent.
 They may need to understand why they need to do it, along with a really great reward to look forward to, and a lot of praise for being brave.

-While many children may have great sex education classes in school, it is important for children with disabilities to have access to specialized classes.
+While many children have great sex education classes in school, it is important for children with disabilities to have access to specialized classes that are designed with them in mind.
 Many Regional Centers offer a class for children ages nine and up on bodies and boundaries.
 You might also find a class by the amazing Terri Cowenhaven.

 If you can’t find a class, there are a number of books that can guide your conversation with your child.
 It’s especially helpful to have pictures for visual learners to assist them in identifying body parts that are private.
 Here are a few examples: